 - Although the average number of days within which a trucking company receives payment is 37, the period could vary widely.
 For example, in 2017, Proctor & Gamble, a giant consumer goods corporation, announced a change in its payment terms.
 It revised the number of days within which it pays its shippers from 75 to 120.
 Kellogg Company, a large food manufacturing corporation, implemented a 120-day payment policy in 2014.

-- Delays in receiving the sums due to them can put an enormous strain on shippers as they need to make regular payments for drivers’ wages, fuel bills, and the monthly installments on their trucks.
+- Delays in receiving the sums due to them can put an enormous strain on shippers as they need to make regular payments for drivers’ wages, fuel bills, and the monthly instalments on their trucks.

 Average payment terms: Immediate to 3 days.
 More if you offer store credit.